 - Ask students to describe place value patterns with multiplication. - Sample answer that indicates understanding: When I multiply tenths by tenths, the product is in the hundredths.
-When I multiply tenths by hundredths, the product is in the thousandths. - Ask students how estimation helps them to solve multiplication or division problems with decimal values? - Sample Answer that indicates understanding: Estimation helps determine if my answer is reasonable.
+When I multiply tenths by hundredths, the product is in the thousandths. - Ask students how estimation helps them to solve multiplication or division problems with decimal values?

+- Sample Answer that indicates understanding: Estimation helps determine if my answer is reasonable.
 For example, if I'm finding the quotient of 42 and .06, I think about 42 divided by 6 =7 and use that as a referent.
-In this case my divisor is 6 hundredths, so my solution is 70.

-- Ask students to find the product of 12.1 and 1.1.
+In this case my divisor is 6 hundredths, so my solution is 70. - Ask students to find the product of 12.1 and 1.1.
 First Estimate the product. - Sample Answer that indicates understanding: The first factor is about 12 and the second factor is about 1 so the product should be about 12.
 The exact answer is 13.31. - Ask students to find the quotient of 12.1 and 1.1.
 First estimate the quotient. - Sample Answer that indicates understanding: The dividend is about 12 and the divisor is about 1 so the quotient should be about 12.
 The exact answer is 11.

+Instructional Tasks

-Instructional Tasks Instructional Task 1 What is the same about the products of these expressions?
+Instructional Task 1

+What is the same about the products of these expressions?
 What is different?
+Explain. $14 \times 5$ $0.14 \times 0.05$

-Explain.
-14×5 0.14×0.05 Instructional Task 2 What is the same about the quotients of these expressions?
+Instructional Task 2

+What is the same about the quotients of these expressions?
 What is different?
+Explain. $50 \div 25$ $50 \div 0.25$

+Instructional Task 3

+How can you use $2 \times 12 = 24$ to help you find the product of $2 \times 1.2$ ?
 Explain.

+Instructional Items

-50 ÷ 25 $50 \div 0.25$ Instructional Task 3 How can you use $2 \times 12 = 24$ to help you find the product of 2×1.2 ?
-Explain.
-Instructional Items Instructional Item 1 Raul reasons that the product of 82 × 0.56 will be greater than 41 and less than 82.
+Instructional Item 1

+Raul reasons that the product of $82 \times 0.56$ will be greater than 41 and less than 82.
 Explain whether or not his conclusion is reasonable.

-Assessment Benchmark Context Limits MA.5.NSO.2.5 Explore the multiplication and division of multi-digit numbers with decimals to the hundredths using estimation, rounding and place value.
+Benchmark Context Assessment Limits MA.5.NSO.2.5 Explore the multiplication and division of multi-digit numbers with decimals to the hundredths using estimation, rounding and place value.
 Example: The quotient of 23 and 0.42 can be estimated as a little bigger than 46 because 0.42 is less than one-half and 23 times 2 is 46.
+Mathematical N/A

 Clarification 1: Instruction focuses on the place value of the digit when multiplying or dividing.
-Iviatnematical N/A Also Assesses MA.5.NSO.2.4 Multiply and divide a multi-digit number with decimals to the tenths by one-tenth and one-hundredth with procedural reliability.
-Example: The number 12.3 divided by 0.01 can be thought of as ? × 0.01 = 12.3 to determine the quotient is 1,230.

-Clarification 1: Estimating of standard algorithm.
-Clarification 2: Instruction includes the use of models based on place value and the properties of operations.
-ALD 2 ALD 3 ALD 4 ALD 5 multiplies and divides multiplies and divides explores the multiplicatior multiplies and divides multi- multi-digit numbers with multi-digit numbers with and division of multi-digit digit numbers with decimals to decimals to the tenths decimals to the numbers with decimals to the hundredths using using models based on hundredths using models the hundredths using estimation, rounding, and place place value and the based on place value and estimation, rounding, and value. properties of operations. the properties of place value. identifies an error and multiplies and divides a operations. multiplies and divides a multiplies and divides a multi- multi-digit whole number multiplies and divides a multi-digit number with digit number with decimals to by one-tenth. multi-digit number with decimals to the tenths by the tenths by one-tenth and decimals to the tenths by one-tenth and one- one-hundredth with procedural one-tenth hundredth with reliability. procedural reliability.
+Also Assesses MA.5.NSO.2.4 Multiply decimals to the tent procedural reliabilit Example: The number 0.01 = 12.3 to determine the quotient is 1,230.
+Clarification 1: Estimat foundation for division using a sta Clarification 2: Instruct place value and the ALD 2 ALD 3 ALD 4 ALD 5 multiplies and multiplies and explores the multiplies and divides divides multi-digit divides multi-digit multiplication and multi-digit numbers with numbers with numbers with division of multi-digit decimals to the hundredths decimals to the decimals to the numbers with using estimation, rounding, tenths using models hundredths using decimals to the and place value. based on place value sed on place value models based on hundredths using identifies an error and and the properties of place value and the esti estimation, rounding, multiplies and divides a operations. properties of and and place value. multi-digit number with multiplies and operations. multiplies and divides decimals to the tenths by divides a multi-digit multiplies and a multi-digit number one-tenth and one- whole number by divides a multi-digit with decimals to the hundredth with procedural one-tenth. number with tenths by one-tenth reliability. decimals to the and one-hundredth - tenths by one-tenth with procedural reliability.